zhaoyanpeng/xcfg/README.md

 ### Trivial baselines

-Even for trivial baselines, e.g., left- and right-branching trees, you may find different F1 numbers in literature on grammar induction, partly because the authors used (slightly) different procedures for data preprocessing.
-To encourage truly fair comparison I also released a standard procedure `baseline.py`.
-Hopefully, this will help with the situation.
-It may be a bit hard to read as the script lacks code comments.
-Will update soon!
+Even for trivial baselines, e.g., left- and right-branching trees, you may find different F1 numbers in literature on grammar induction, partly because the authors used (slightly) different procedures for data preprocessing. *To encourage truly fair comparison I also released a standard procedure `baseline.py`.* Hopefully, this will help with the situation.

 | Model | WSJ | CTB | Basque | German | French | Hebrew | Hungarian | Korean | Polish | Swedish |
 |:-:|-:|-:|-:|-:|-:|-:|-:|-:|-:|-:|